arushton96/arushton96.github.io/docs/Personal-Projects/Operational-Automation-Tools.md

 ---

-# Medical Equipment Invoice Processing System
+## Medical Equipment Invoice Processing System

-## Operational Problem
+### Operational Problem

 My former company frequently worked with a medical-equipment auction company that handled inventory from hospitals undergoing closure, renovation, or equipment replacement.
-Customers purchasing equipment through these auctions were often referred to Navis for shipping and logistics services.
+Customers purchasing equipment through these auctions were often referred to us for shipping and logistics services.

 The auction company generated invoices in a highly consistent format that contained: